Best trails in Booderee National Park

 Which trail has the most elevation gain in Booderee National Park?

-If you're looking for elevation gain, Booderee National Park has you covered.
-Booderee National Park MTB Loop boasts the most elevation gain with 2,132 ft of total ascent.
-The park's runner-up is Huskisson to Sussex Inlet, which will get you 2,086 ft of elevation gain.
+Booderee National Park MTB Loop has the most elevation gain with 2,132 ft of total ascent.
+The park's runner-up is Huskisson to Sussex Inlet, which has 2,086 ft of elevation gain.

 Are there camping trails available in Booderee National Park?